Kingabar/resume/README.md

 5. Deployment
-Deployment via GitHub Pages

-Select the Repository you wish to deploy.
-Under the "Repo" name on the top left of the screen there is a menu, select the settings tab on this menu. see photo

-Scroll down to the GitHub Pages section.
+Deployment to GitHub Pages
-Under Source use the None or Branch drop down menu to select the publishing source you wish to use.
-Master is recommened. see photo see photo

-Select Save and refresh the page.
-Your published address will appear in a green highlighted container above Source.
-Click the link to test it works.
+The site was deployed to GitHub pages.
+The steps to deploy are as follows:
+In the GitHub repository, navigate to the Settings tab From the source section drop-down menu, select the Main Branch, then click "Save".
+The page will be automatically refreshed with a detailed ribbon display to indicate the successful deployment.

 6. Credits
 ⦁	Help with Accesibility